-A landscape can be designed from the beginning to reduce the amount of resources needed to maintain it and the amount of waste it produces.
+Xeriscaping is the practice of landscaping with slow-growing, drought tolerant plants to conserve water and reduce yard trimmings.
+From the beginning, a landscape can be designed to reduce the amount of resources needed to maintain it and the amount of waste it produces.
 Each region of California has different resource conditions, such as available water, soil type, temperature ranges, and lighting.
+When beginning a landscape project, consider the intended use.
 By designing a landscape in an appropriate manner, selecting compatible plants, and installing efficient irrigation systems, a balance can be achieved that fits both the aesthetic needs of the landowner or client, and the resource availability of the region.
+Thoughtful landscape design will also lead to long term savings in maintenance time, reduce expenses and be beneficial to the community.

-Many times a landscape is "inherited"--it is already established and you are simply charged with maintaining it.
-A transition to a more resource-efficient landscape may be a possibility.
-However, long-term resource efficiency improves when you plan and prepare ahead of time.
+Many times a landscape is “inherited”–it is already established and you are simply charged with maintaining it.
+A transition to a more resource-efficient landscape may be a possibility through evaluating the existing habitat and deciding what to remove or add to the space.

 California’s limited supply of water, subject to ever increasing demands, is just one resource saved by xeriscaping.
 This results in immediate cost savings through lower water bills.
 Xeriscaping can reduce the amount of plant trimmings which must be disposed of or otherwise managed, thereby helping your community, and ultimately you, to save resources.
 A reduction in plant trimmings can reduce the amount of labor needed to maintain a given landscape.
 Or, put another way, reduced plant maintenance allows more time to be spent on other aspects of landscape maintenance, or on another landscape account.